 Deep Dive SCCM Application Model Troubleshooting – Client End

 Hello, I’m Nitin Chhabra.
-I worked for several years as a Microsoft support engineer specializing in SCCM Application Deployment technology.
-I am SME in Application deployment, Software Update deployment, & OSD.
+I worked as a Microsoft support engineer specializing in SCCM Application Deployment technology for several years.
+I am an SME in Application deployment, Software Update deployment and OSD.

-This post will focus on the SCCM Application Deployment on the client-side and continues my previous blog to dive deep into the SCCM Application Model Troubleshooting (Server Side).
+This post will focus on the SCCM Application Deployment on the client side and continue my previous blog to dive deep into the SCCM Application Model Troubleshooting (Server Side).

-The application model in SCCM is CI (Configuration Item) based, which provides us a lot of flexibility in customization, planning, and rolling out software in an Enterprise environment.
-However, this flexibility brings in complexity while troubleshooting a failed deployment.
+The application model in SCCM is CI (Configuration Item) based, which provides us with a lot of flexibility in customization, planning, and rolling out software in an Enterprise environment.
+However, this flexibility can complicate troubleshooting a failed deployment.

-This post will help you in learning the client-side flow for application deployment.
-To understand each component’s functionality, let us take an example of the “Notepad++” application deployment.
+This post will help you learn the client-side flow for application deployment.
+To understand each component’s functionality, let us take the “Notepad++” application deployment as an example.

 Patch My PC

-SCCM Application Model Troubleshooting - Configuration Manager - ConfigMgr
+Deep Dive SCCM Application Model Troubleshooting - Client End - Fig.1

-SCCM Application Model Troubleshooting – Configuration Manager – ConfigMgr
+Deep Dive SCCM Application Model Troubleshooting – Client End – Fig.1

-Please follow my previous post to deep dive into a background process while creating an application on the SCCM console.
+Please follow my previous post to learn how to dive deep into a background process while creating an application on the SCCM console.

 Major Components Involved in SCCM Application Model Client-Side Troubleshooting